bnossum/midgetv/README.md

    - midgetv_bin2ebr to transform morse.bin to ice40loaderprog.hv in
      directories tsthw/iceblink40-hx1k and tsthw/upduino2
 1. Go to directory tsthw/upduino2.
-   - In the top of the wrapper toplevel verilog file upduino2.v are some hints on how to compile a FPGA image.
+   - near the end of the wrapper toplevel verilog file upduino2.v are some hints on how to compile a FPGA image.
    - Alternatively, iceCube2 can be used.
 A suitable project is hopefully available in directory tsthw/upduino2/iCEcube2_flow.